EdoLabs/m2m-quicktour/README.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

-However, after a grace period of 15 minutes, you need to provide your *security code* to restart your application.
+However, after a grace period of 15 minutes, you may need to provide your *security code* to restart your application.

-Also at anytime, you can re-authenticate with an *-r* flag with full credentials if you're having difficulty or issues restarting your application as shown below.
+Also at anytime, if you're having difficulty or issues restarting your application, you can re-authenticate with an *-r* flag and this will refresh your token as shown below.
 ```js
 $ node device.js -r
 ```